Table of Contents

 Sections 6033(b) and 6033(f) require section 501(c)(3) and 501(c)(4) organizations to report the amount of taxes imposed under section 4958 (excess benefit transactions) involving the organization, unless abated, as well as any other information the Secretary may require concerning those transactions.

-For line 40c, enter the amount of taxes imposed on organization managers and/or disqualified persons under sections 4912, 4955, and 4958, unless abated.
+Enter the amount of taxes imposed on organization managers and/or disqualified persons under sections 4912, 4955, and 4958, unless abated.

-For line 40d, enter the amount of tax on line 40c that was reimbursed by the organization.
+Enter the amount of tax on line 40c that was reimbursed by the organization.
 Any reimbursement of the excise tax liability of a disqualified person or organization manager will be treated as an excess benefit unless:

 The organization treats the reimbursement as compensation during the year the reimbursement is made, and